ninjaaron/replacing-bash-scripting-with-python/README.rst

 ------------
 The Unix shell is one of my favorite inventions ever.
 It's genius, plain and simple.
-The idea is that the user environment is a Turing-complete, declarative programming language.
+The idea is that the user environment is a Turing-complete, imperative programming language.
 It has a dead-simple model for dealing with I/O and concurrency, which are notoriously difficult in most other languages.